About choosing a restaurant in Les 2 Alpes

-With a full size windmill on the outside of the building, Le Moulin is hard to miss and does good pizzas as well as the usual local dishes.
 On the Place de Venosc, Il Caminetta is a great little Italian restaurant tucked into a corner.
 The service is always friendly and their home-made fresh pasta is not to be missed.

 Many of the local French restaurants also do good pizza and pasta, and there are some good pizza takeaways mentioned below in the takeaway section.

 Les 2 Alpes has one Michelin starred restaurant.
 Located opposite the bowling alley at the Venosc end of town, Le P’tit Polyte at Chalet Mounier is a truly unique restaurant.
 There is an à la carte menu, but a set menu (with 5, 7 or even 9 courses) is a must for the full experience.
-Although expensive, Le P'tit Polyte is a perfect place to impress a partner.
+Although expensive, Le P'tit Polyte is a perfect place for a treat.
 In the summer you are welcome to dine on the terrace or beside the pool.
 Booking at the start of the week is essential.